nitin-dominic/NR/_posts/2026-03-27-ROS_Robotics_Strawberry.md

 └── strawberry_pick_ik.launch.py   ← Launch file
 ```

-Entry Point in setup.py.
+Add an entry Point in setup.py.
 This `setup.py` lives inside ros2_ws/src/.
 Use the command line below to edit this and add the example `strawberry_pick_ik` within this file.
 Doing this will add to the source file and then you can rebuild the packages.

 ```console
 cd ros2_ws